bgamari/ghc-wiki-import/commentary/compiler/generic-deriving.md

 [
 Trac \#10716](https://ghc.haskell.org/trac/ghc/ticket/10716) proposes encoding metadata into the `Selector` class.
-Here is my take at implementing this.
+Here is one take at implementing this.

 ## Add `selBang` to `Selector`